ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

+The value of x is 3 and the value of y is 10.
+The variables change in the sense that the value they are assigned to different values than they were initialized with.

 <!-- solution below -->